 The only problem is it lies on the opposite side of the river.
 So, we swim across, navigating boats and swans, to continue our adventure by foot.
 We spot a discrete exit point and clamber onto a muddy bank.
 Our endorphins are kicking in now as we pace through this dense canopy in our wet cossies.
 This exploration is both delirious and dreamlike, madcap and where nothing is quite what it seems – we’re in our own topsy-turvy Alice in Wonderland.
 Dripping from the river, we stumble on a couple who stop and stare, clearly confused by our bedraggled demeanour.
 Bemused, they direct us towards the tree –in the direction of tangled undergrowth.
 Then a man walking his dog pauses momentarily to ask us ‘have you lost your boat?’ before cracking a smile.
 He’s clearly awestruck.
 Or dumbstruck.
 Or both.
 But we’re on the cusp of discovery and feel euphoric.

-And then, we find the tree.
-Or Sal thinks she does (spoiler, it’s the wrong tree).
-But I know what the Ankerwycke Yew looks like because I’ve already seen it.
-It is a magnificent, mountain shelf of a tree.
-An ancient, extraordinary living and breathing sculpture, almost fluid in form.
-With gnarly, gristly knotholes, this dark creature is concealed, almost burdened by the weight of its own branches, or even by history itself.
-I shelter under its canopy, as Sal grabs the camera and immediately begins to explore its hidden depths, its contorted curves and cartilage, its tactile pockets and folds.
+We shelter under its canopy, as Sal grabs the camera.
+Immediately she explores its hidden depths, its contorted curves and cartilage, tactile pockets and folds.
 I want to climb right inside it, sit beneath it and lean against it.
-There are no words, just pure sensory enchantment and wonder as we play and explore.
-It’s as if the essence of childhood is distilled into this one moment.
-And as we wind our way back across woodland and swim back towards the hotel, we’re exhilarated having seen and experienced natural history at its best.
-Our wild, rare and precious life is just that – and we surely need more of these pocket adventures.
+There’s a pure sensory enchantment in its power and presence.
+And as we wind our way back across woodland and swim back towards the hotel, we know that we’ve experienced natural history at its best, up close and personal.
+Our wild, rare and precious life is just simply that.
+Surely we need more of these pocket adventures.